mengweij/mengweij/README.md

-## Hi there 👋 I'm Mengwei, a passionate woman with a diverse background eager to make a positive impact using CS.
+## Hi there 👋 I'm Mengwei, a passionate woman with a diverse background eager to make a positive impact by coding!

 ### 🎓 Education
 - Currently pursuing a bachelor's degree in Computer Science at [University of British Columbia (UBC)](https://www.timeshighereducation.com/world-university-rankings/university-british-columbia).